The Animal Medical Center is a not-for-profit hospital for companion animals and an institute for veterinary education and research.

 The Animal Medical Center in New York City is a federally recognized 501(c)(3) non-profit veterinary center that has been a national leader in animal care since 1910.
 As an academic veterinary hospital, The AMC promotes the health and well-being of companion animals through advanced treatment, research and education.

-Our staff is comprised of over 80 veterinarians who utilize an interdisciplinary team approach combining expertise in more than 25 key specialties and services to care for your pet 24 hours a day, 365 days a year.
+Our staff is comprised of nearly 100 veterinarians who utilize an interdisciplinary team approach combining expertise in more than 25 key specialties and services to care for your pet 24 hours a day, 365 days a year.

 Pets receive inpatient and outpatient care 24 hours a day, 365 days a year.
 The AMC offers a comprehensive range of services and treatments including, but not limited to:

 The Education Division is dedicated to advancing veterinary care.
 The Animal Medical Center offers internships and residencies to doctors of veterinary medicine who wish to pursue formal advanced training.

 The AMC also offers: